Reed-CompBio/github-tutorial/README.md

 # github-tutorial
 This repository aims to give you more experience with working collaboratively as developeres in a repository.
+## Prerequisites
+We would highly reccomend you install [VScode](https://code.visualstudio.com/).
+This makes merge conflicts easy to fix

 In this tutorial we will do the following things:
 - Create a new branch and make changes by adding a file
 - Within your branch, create a pull request where someone will review your code to see if it looks good.
 - Merge your branch back into main